aazaff/teachPaleobiology/GitTutorial/gitTutorial.md

 <a href="url"><img src="https://raw.githubusercontent.com/aazaff/teachPaleobiology/master/GitTutorial/gitTutorial/Figure3.png" align="center" height="350" width="500" ></a>

-Step 3: Type the following three commands inot terminal.
+Step 3: Type the following three commands into terminal.
 Substitute any message in the ````" "```` that you want associated with the file.
 GitHub requires that you leave a message of some kind.
 This could be something as simple as "Upload" or "New File" or "Screw You GitHub I don't want to leave a message".

 ````
 git add .